Programming & Data Processing

 }

-When to Use CSV
+When to use CSV

-Use CSV when you need:
+CSV is the right pick when you need:

-• Data exports: User lists, transaction logs, sales reports
+• Data exports: User lists, transaction logs, sales reports -- anything going into a spreadsheet

 # User Export